Loading...

 Its summary:

-Not knowing, not seeing, not fully realizing, not understanding;
+Not knowing, not seeing, not fully realising, not understanding;

 Not penetrating, not discerning, not discriminating, not discerning;